TCD-Arena/cd_zoo/README.md

 - Supports both per-sample and aggregate metrics

 ### 5. **Results Export & Analysis**
-- Saves predictions, ground truth, and metrics in structured format
+- Saves predictions, ground truth, and metrics in a structured format
 - Outputs runtime statistics for performance profiling
 - Compatible with downstream analysis and visualization tools
 - Results organized by timestamp and experiment configuration